 Finding Acceptance in Yourself

 There are days when I think back at who I was a few months ago.
-Moreso, who I could have been if certain events hasn't happened.
-How some people could have been in a similar situation, but in vastly different contexts.
+Moreso, who I could have been if event hasn't happened.
+How some people could have been in a similar situation, but vastly different contexts.

-Finding acceptance in yourself is certainly one step every zoo has to encounter at some point.
-Some may have accepted it straight away, while some may still be struggling with it as you read these lines.
+Finding acceptance in yourself is certainly one step every zoo ha to encounter at some point.
+Some may have accepted it straight away, while some may still be struggling with i as you read these lines.
 It's not an easy step for everybody.

-I've interviewed a few people in order to gather their testimonies as well as some pieces of advise that I'll add to my own experience in this very article, thanks to everybody that
+I've interviewed a few people in order to gather their testimonies as well as some advise that I'll add to my own experience in this very article, thanks to everybody that

 accepted to answer my questions!

 Then it happened.
 I was talking with someone online, when they ended up seeing through me.
 They brought a light in my dark thoughts.
 After talking for some time about dogs, they ended up showing interest in my way of thinking.
 The conversation branched toward more in depth relationship, and at some point they indirectly revealed their feelings toward dogs.
 In some sort, they came out to me first, making me realize that I wasn't alone, and after chatting for a bit I ended up coming out myself.
-They gave me a word to describe something that I thought I was totally alone in feeling.
 Now that my world has been put upside down, I started searching online.
 I found forums, communities across social medias, even podcasts and magazines.
-I learned about the ZETA principles, a few other terminologies and ended up creating an account in different places in order to lurk around.
-I am not very used to being social, but I eventually gave a go and spoke up.
+I learned about the ZETA principles, a few other terminologies and ended up creating an account different places in order to lurk around.
+I am not very used being social, but I eventually gave a go and spoke up.
 I met welcoming communities full of lovely people.
 I could finally put a label onto who I was, and accept that it's a part of me.

 When I asked someone about their own experience in accepting themselves, here's what they told me: